Held in association with Autorità per le Garanzie nelle Comunicazioni (AGCOM)

 The author of numerous academic papers on management and economics topics, Professor has a degree in Economics from Università Bocconi and completed his studies at the London School of Economics and Political Science.

-Professor Nicita has previously been Associate Professor of Economic Policy at the University of Siena and Visiting Fulbright Professor at Yale University.
+Professor Nicita was previously Commissioner of the Italian regulatory authority (AGCOM) until October 2020.
+He has also been Associate Professor of Economic Policy at the University of Siena and Visiting Fulbright Professor at Yale University.
 From 2005-06 he was a Non- Governmental Adviser to the International Competition Network (ICN) for the report on telecommunications sector.
 From 2006-07 he was an economic adviser to the Italian Minister of Communications and member of the Governmental Unit for the Improvement of Regulation.
 He was Economic Adviser for the 2009 OECD Regulatory Report on Italy.

-Professor Nicita is on the Board of Directors of the Italian Society of Law and Economics, European Association of Law and Economics and of the International Society for New Institutional Economics (ISNIE).
+Professor Nicita is a member of the Regulatory Scrutiny Board, European Commission, as well as the Board of Directors of the Italian Society of Law and Economics, European Association of Law and Economics and of the International Society for New Institutional Economics (ISNIE).

 He holds a PhD in Economics from the University of Siena, Italy.
 His research interests cover industrial organisation, law and economics, competition economics and regulation.